kashifmannzoor/Generative-AI-use-cases/Retail and Consumer Goods industry.md

 - Content generation: create product descriptions from images and text

 > [!TIP]
 > Various publicly available sources were used to gather these use cases.
-They are intended to initiate discussions and provide a starting point for further refinement to meet your requirements.
+They are meant to initiate talks and give you a starting point for further refinement to meet your requirements.

 ### **Usecase: Content generation: create product descriptions from images and text**

-## Business Challenges:
+#### Business Challenges:

 Scalability: Crafting unique and engaging product descriptions for a vast inventory is time-consuming and costly.